wp-plugins/form-maker/readme.txt

    3.10 Survey Tools: Choose the Field Type according to your preferences.
 There are several options:

    -	Star Rating.
 This field can be used for inserting star rating field in the form.
 Type the name of the field to be displayed with the rating system.
 The field has several attributes:
-Field Label position: Define the positioning of the rating system.
+Field Label position: Define the positioning of the rating system of the form.
-Star Amount: Define the number of stars to be used for the rating.
+Star Amount: Define the number of stars to be used for the rating in the form.
 Star Color: Choose the color of the stars from available four options.
 Class Name: You can define new CSS classes for the form in the Edit CSS page and use those classes here to design the  form more properly.
 Required: Check the box to make the rating a required field.